gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 **Neon** initially had several problems, but starting with **Neon.3** it finally seems fully functional.
 Avoid previous Neon versions, since they do not work properly.
 If you want to use GCC 6.x, you **need** Neon.3 (the compiler itself has no problems working with Mar, but GDB 7.12 is not supported on versions before Neon.3).

+#### The package way

+The simple way is to download **GNU MCU Eclipse IDE for C/C++ Developers** from [GitHub Releases](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases/) and you get at once both Eclipse CDT and the MCU plug-ins.

+#### The plug-ins install way

-Go to the [Eclipse packages](http://www.eclipse.org/downloads/eclipse-packages) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bits version.
+If you prefer to do this in more steps, go to the [Eclipse packages](http://www.eclipse.org/downloads/eclipse-packages) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bits version.

 Links to older versions are available in the **More Downloads** section, at the bottom.